main header image

 (1935 - 1992)

-Born of the royal family and a samurai, Sensei Kokuba believed in the old traditions for samurai training.
-He trained his only son, Kosho, in the true samurai tradition.
-Sensei Kokuba continued to train and teach until he became ill in 1956.
+Born of royal and samurai lineage, Sensei Kokuba trained his only son, Kosho, in the true samurai tradition.
+Sensei Kokuba continued to teach until he became ill in 1956.
 After his death in 1959, young Kosho became the third Soke of the Ryu-Kyu Motobu-Ha Karate-Do.